QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 specific protocols or protocol extensions required to implement this service.

+More recently, several specifications include a provision for scheduling.
+Examples of such specifications are (but not limited to) {{?I-D.ietf-opsawg-ucl-acl}},
+{{?I-D.contreras-opsawg-scheduling-oam-tests}}, and {{?I-D.united-tvr-schedule-yang}}.
-More recently, the development of {{?I-D.ietf-netmod-schedule-yang}}, which provides a common schedule YANG module is designed to be applicable for scheduling purposes such as event, policy, services, or resources based on date and time.
+The development of {{?I-D.ietf-netmod-schedule-yang}} is intended to be served as common building blocks and provides a common schedule YANG module that can be reused in scheduling contexts such as event, policy, services, or resources based on date and time.

-Along with with the common schedule YANG module, the document
-{{?I-D.ietf-opsawg-ucl-acl}} introduces a YANG data model for policy-based network access control.
-This model ensures consistent and efficient enforcement of network access control policies based on group identity.

-Combined, {{?I-D.ietf-netmod-schedule-yang}} and {{?I-D.ietf-opsawg-ucl-acl}} provide
+Combined, {{?I-D.ietf-netmod-schedule-yang}} and other documents built on top of it (e.g., {{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}},
-powerful tools for the control and scheduling of network resources for several use cases, including key examples outlined in this document.
+and {{?I-D.united-tvr-schedule-yang}}) provide powerful capabilities for the control and scheduling of network resources for several use cases, including key examples outlined in this document.

 # Functional components